Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 I am over 55.
 Do I have any legal options to file an abuse lawsuit in Pennsylvania?

 Also, the ongoing legislative battle for a lookback window means that a new legal window could open at any time, which might provide you with an opportunity to file a lawsuit.
+An adult survivor whose claim is currently barred should still monitor legislative developments with counsel.

 Does the new law apply to abuse that occurred in schools or other institutions?

 Yes.
 The new law extending the statute of limitations to age 55 applies to lawsuits against both individual abusers and any institutions that enabled them.
 Furthermore, the landmark 2025 court ruling on governmental immunity clarifies that public institutions, like school districts, can be held liable for their negligence in enabling abuse, even if the abuser was not an employee.
+However, in certain circumstances—such as cases involving public institutions—the law may apply differently, potentially affecting how and when lawsuits can be filed.

 What is the "discovery rule" in Pennsylvania?

-The "discovery rule" is a legal principle that may toll, or pause, the statute of limitations.
+The “discovery rule” is a legal principle that may toll, or pause, the statute of limitations.
 Under this rule, the statute of limitations may not begin to run until a survivor discovers, or reasonably should have discovered, that their injury was caused by the abuse.
+This means the discovery rule can directly impact how long survivors have to file a lawsuit, as the time limit may be extended depending on when the survivor becomes aware of the abuse and its effects.

 However, Pennsylvania courts have a more conservative application of this rule and require a survivor to demonstrate they exercised “due diligence” to discover their injury.
 This can be a challenging legal argument, but a skilled attorney can help you navigate it.